clr2of8/community/README.md

 Prelude Operator parses the results from every run command, attempting to learn <i>facts</i> - which automatically fill in variables - unlocking additional procedures for execution.

-### Reportable variables
+### Automatic variables

-Reportable facts are those a Prelude agent should report, usually as part of a beacon.
+Automatic facts are environmental and are applied to an agent based on conditional logic.

-* agent.name: the name given to the agent
+* agent.name: the current name given to the agent
-* agent.location: the absolute file path of the agent on disk
+* agent.location: the absolute file path of the agent file on disk

 ## CALDERA inspired